knative/docs/community/ROLES.md

 ### Responsibilities and privileges

-- Manage the Knative GitHub repo, including granting membership and controlling repo read/write permissions
+- Manage the Knative GitHub repo, including granting membership and controlling repo read/write permissions.

-- Manage the Knative Slack team
+- Manage the Knative Slack team.

-- Manage the Knative Google group forum
+- Manage the Knative Google group forum.

-- Manage any additional Knative technical collaboration assets
+- Manage any additional Knative technical collaboration assets.

-- Expected to be responsive to membership and permission change requests
+- Expected to be responsive to membership and permission change requests.
   <!-- TODO SLA for admin response -->

 <!-- * TODO Manage the Google Search Console settings for knative.dev -->